jamescoggan/AndroidThingsWorkshop/task_one_firebase.md

 ---
 ### Step 9

-You have added one module to the Firebase project, you need to do the same for the other module, go back to step 6 and do it for the second module
+You have added one module to the Firebase project

 ![](images/step9.png)